Pebbles on the Beach

 She wears a poppy on her dress in bleak

 November.
-Like a drop of red upon
+Like a dash of blood upon

 Her breast, and so in homage thus to seek